 #29 Brother and Sister on Swings Mural

-The most popular painting in Penang by Louis Gan is Brother and Sister on Swings, which is on (now named) Step By Step Lane.
-The artwork uses a swing set and features the painting of two young kids standing on one swing, while the other swing is open for people to become part of the artwork.
-Top Tip: Go ahead, take a seat and snap a picture – posing with the artwork is one of the fun things to do in George Town, Penang, Malaysia!
+The most popular painting in Penang by Louis Gan is Brother and Sister on Swings, which is on Step By Step Lane.
+The artwork uses a swing set and features two young kids standing on one swing, while the other is open for people to become part of the artwork and take fun Penang photos!

 #30 Chinese Clan Jetties

-There are six clan jetties in George Town – and a top place to visit in Penang.
-Rather than sidewalks, planked boardwalks line the neighborhood of houses that stand on stilts over the water.
+There are six clan jetties in George Town.
+Planked boardwalks line the neighborhood of houses that stand on stilts over the water.
 Visitors are free to walk around, but should be mindful that they are essentially in someone’s ‘front yard’.

 After Your George Town Penang Walk

-Looking for a Penang tour guide to lead the way through George Town?
-While our self-guided tour is one of the best free things to do in Penang, we understand that some travelers would rather the company of a professional guide for their city tour.
-Book one of the popular Penang tours – like this one.
-The private Penang city tour features the best of the city and includes hotel pick up!
+While our self-guided tour is one of the best free things to do in Penang, we understand that some travelers would rather hire a professional guide.
+This private Penang City Tour gets rave reviews and includes hotel pick up!

 Located just 3.5 miles from George Town is a range of peaks, generally known as Penang Hill.
 Developed in the late 1700s as a British retreat, the hilltop remains popular today for it’s cooler temperatures and stunning views.

-There are multiple Penang top tourist attractions around Penang Hill.
-Temples, gardens and nature walks can be combined together to crate a one-day trip in Penang.
+There are multiple tourist attractions around Penang Hill.
+Temples, gardens and nature walks can be combined together to create a one-day trip in Penang.

 Getting from Georgetown to Penang Hill